Losant/losant-docs/docs/workflows/triggers/mqtt.md

+flowclass: Cloud
+flowclass: Edge 1.0.0
+description: Learn more about the Losant MQTT Trigger.

 # MQTT Trigger

-The MQTT trigger will trigger a workflow whenever a message is sent to one of your [MQTT broker integrations](/applications/integrations/#mqtt), or to a topic of your choosing on the [Losant MQTT broker](/mqtt/overview/#the-losant-message-broker).
+The MQTT Trigger will fire a workflow whenever a message is sent to one of your [MQTT broker integrations](/applications/integrations/#mqtt), or to a topic of your choosing on the [Losant MQTT broker](/mqtt/overview/#the-losant-message-broker).

 ![MQTT Trigger](/images/workflows/triggers/mqtt-trigger.png "MQTT Trigger")